Drahsid/XIIHook/README.md

 ## Features

+### Free Camera
+Pressing CTRL will allow you to detach the camera from the party and explore the world of the game at your own will!

 ### Unlocking your potential
 Get framerates as high as your system can produce.
 This program gives you full control over the in-game framerate- you could even lower it if that's your style.